aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 In this course, we'll introduce you to building a simple app with Interface Builder and running it in the simulator (or on your device, if you so choose).
 This will enable you to deploy app prototypes on your phone and demonstrate them to others.
 We'll also give you some resources to continue your learning and dive into powering that app with actual Swift code.

+> Check: Have students turn to the person next to them and discuss, in their own words, how XCode relates to the different parts of the app outlined above.

 ***

 <a name="guided-practice1"></a>
 ## Guided Practice: Navigating your Xcode environment (15 mins)

+> Instructor Note: Have students open Xcode with you and make sure students are seeing the same thing you are displaying.
+Quickly show the different parts of the platform and then ask the to follow along as you do the following steps.

 ### Create an Xcode Project